adopted-ember-addons/ember-electron/docs/guides/ci.md

-# Advanced Usage

-## Running CI Tests on Travis CI, Circle CI, Jenkins and other headless systems
+# Running CI Tests on Travis CI, Circle CI, Jenkins and other headless systems
 You can test your application using Electron with the `ember electron:test` command.
 However, because Chromium requires a display to work, you will need to create a fake display during your test in a headless environment like Travis CI or Circle CI.
 This addon automatically configures `.travis.yml`, but if you'd like to configure it manually, ensure that you take the following steps:

  * Install [`xvfb`](https://en.wikipedia.org/wiki/Xvfb).
 It's a virtual framebuffer, implementing the X11 display server protocol - it performs all graphical operations in memory without showing any screen output, which is exactly what we need.
 A [Jenkins addon is available](https://wiki.jenkins-ci.org/display/JENKINS/Xvfb+Plugin).